digideskio/UrbanDictionary_API/README.md

-UrbanDictionary API Demo
+UrbanDictionary API mobile app
 ===================

-Simple mobile Webapp based on the awesome Framework7 (http://www.idangero.us/framework7) to show Custom Definitions from UrbanDictionary using $.getJSON and their 'hidden' API.
+Simple mobile app based on the awesome Framework7 (http://www.idangero.us/framework7) to show Custom Definitions from UrbanDictionary using $.getJSON and their 'hidden' API.

 Use the searchbar to get definitions!